 - A. Riding the school bus is a privilege, not a right.
 The school district's general student behavior rules are in effect for all students on school buses, including nonpublic and charter school students. - B. Consequences for school bus/bus stop misconduct will be imposed by the school district under adopted administrative discipline procedures.
-In addition, all school

-1. School Bus and Bus Stop Rules.
+In addition, all school bus/bus stop misconduct will be reported to the school district's transportation safety director.
+Serious misconduct may be reported to local law enforcement. - School Bus and Bus Stop Rules.
 The school district school bus safety rules are to be posted on every bus.
 If these rules are broken, the school district's discipline procedures are to be followed.
 In most circumstances, consequences are progressive and may include suspension of bus privileges.
 It is the school bus driver's responsibility to report unacceptable behavior to the school district's Transportation Office/School Office.